CS 725/825 Computer Networks, IT 725 Network Technology

 1. (10 points) This question focuses on the concept of Autonomous System (AS) and Autonomous System Number (ASN).
 Find a tool (an online one is fine, it does not have to be a command line utility) that allows you to retrieve AS information and answer the following questions:

-3. (20 points) Consider the trace https://www.cloudshark.org/captures/1ba313f24b41 that captures an HTTPS session, and answer the questions below.
+3. (20 points) Consider the trace https://www.cloudshark.org/captures/bcbaddbc071e that captures an HTTPS session, and answer the questions below.
 The trace captures encrypted traffic, so normally you would not be able to see the application layer payload.
-The HTTPS request captured in the trace was made by command line utility curl with the environment variable SSLKEYLOGFILE set to make curl output the session key to a file.
+The HTTPS request captured in the trace was made by the command line utility curl with the environment variable SSLKEYLOGFILE set to make curl output the session key to a file.
 As a side note, many browsers and networking libraries can be made to output session keys for network traffic debugging purposes.
-If you are curious, see this article for more details (the method that they describe works for most standard application, including curl).
+If you are curious, see this article for more details (the method that they describe works for most standard applications, including curl).
 The session key was then uploaded to CloudShark together with the trace to enable payload decryption.
-If you are curious how the same trace looks without access to the key, check https://www.cloudshark.org/captures/1fd27530326b.
+If you are curious how the same trace looks without access to the key, check https://www.cloudshark.org/captures/b0b8a2079600.

-1. What is the version of TLS used in the HTTPS transaction captured in the trace?
+2. What is the version of TLS used in the HTTPS transaction captured in the trace?

-4. Which packets contain the server certificate(s)?
+5. Which packets contain the server certificate(s)?

-5. Does the server support HTTP/3?
+9. Does the server support HTTP/3?
 How is that indicated?

-6. In which packet does the client notify the server that the TLS connection is being closed?
+10. In which packet does the client notify the server that the TLS connection is being closed?

 4. (10 points) The UNH Cybersecurity Training Module (see two screenshots below) makes the following dangerously wrong claims regarding sites served using HTTPS: